Color Coded® 'The Fuchsia is Bright' coneflower. Photo by: Proven Winners.

 Bloom time: Varies by species and cultivar, but bloom times usually range from June to August or later.

-Flower color: Most well-known are the purple coneflowers, but pink, red, orange, white, yellow and green varieties are available.
+Flower color: Purple, pink, red, orange, white, yellow, and green varieties are available.

 Types: While the purple coneflower, Echinacea purpurea, is most familiar to gardeners, there are other varieties including E. paradoxa, E. pallida, and E. tennesseensis.
 All are native to the U.S., found in areas across the Midwest and South.
 Echinacea purpurea, E. angustifolia, and E. pallida are commonly used in herbal remedies.